silviapoletti/Semi-supervised-pulsar-stars-classification/README.md

 means.

-There's almost the same smooth gradient decreasing for GD and cyclic BCGD, while randomized BCGD produces a much more irregular decreasing, since it modifies just one component of the iterate at each timestep.
+There's almost the same smooth gradient decreasing for GD and Cyclic BCGD, while Randomized BCGD produces a much more irregular decreasing, since it modifies just one component of the iterate at each timestep.

 <p align="center">
   <img src="https://github.com/silviapoletti/Semi-supervised-pulsar-stars-classification/blob/d2f7e0b5cd6b67a902707e35f7df85d4c32791b6/report/scatter_toy.png" width="40%"/>
   <img src="https://github.com/silviapoletti/Semi-supervised-pulsar-stars-classification/blob/d2f7e0b5cd6b67a902707e35f7df85d4c32791b6/report/gradplot_cropped.png" width="40%"/>
 </p>

+Randomized BCGD is the
+fastest method because the calculation of the partial derivatives is much cheaper than computing the whole gradient, but, for the same reason, it requires much more iterations to converge.

+Cyclic BCGD computes some partial gradients at each iteration, while GD directly computes the full gradient.
+Since the computational complexity of BCGD methods depends on the number of blocks, then Cyclic BCGD needs slightly fewer iterations but higher CPU time than GD to converge.

+In conclusion, all the three methods are able to reach an accuracy of almost 92%.

+# Pulsar stars dataset

+Since the HTRU2 dataset is strongly unbalanced, we selected a balanced subset composed by 800 labeled and 1500 unlabeled datapoints.
+This dataset is particularly suitable for our application because the features of the datapoints are almost linearly separable, as shown in the following plot.

 <br />